Turbo: Effective Caching in Differentially-Private Databases: Background

 \section{Background}

-\heading{Threat model.} We consider a threat model known as {\em centralized differential privacy}: one or more untrusted and potentially adversarial analysts can query a dataset or stream through a restricted, aggregate-only interface implemented by a trusted database engine of which \sysname is a trusted component.
-The goal of the database engine and \sysname is to provide accurate answers to the analysts' queries without compromising the privacy of individual users in the database.
+\heading{Threat model.} We consider a threat model known as {\em centralized differential privacy}: one or more untrusted analysts query a dataset or stream through a restricted, aggregate-only interface implemented by a trusted database engine of which \sysname is a trusted component.
+The goal of the database and \sysname is to provide accurate answers to the analysts' queries without compromising the privacy of individual users in the database.
 The two main adversarial goals that an analyst may have are membership inference and data reconstruction.
-Membership inference is when the adversary wants to determine whether a known data point is present in the dataset, while data reconstruction involves reconstructing unknown data points from a known subset of the dataset.
+Membership inference is when the adversary wants to determine whether a known data point is present in the dataset.
+Data reconstruction involves reconstructing unknown data points from a known subset of the dataset.
 To achieve their goals, the adversary can use composition attacks to single out contributions from individuals, collude with other analysts to coordinate their queries, link anonymized records to public datasets, and access arbitrary auxiliary information {\em except for} timing side-channel information.
-Such attacks have been practically demonstrated in previous research~\cite{narayanan2008robust, de2013unique, ganta2008composition, cohen2020linear, garfinkel2019understanding, homer2008resolving}.
+Previous research demonstrated attacks under this threat model~\cite{narayanan2008robust, de2013unique, ganta2008composition, cohen2020linear, garfinkel2019understanding, homer2008resolving}.

 \heading{Differential privacy (DP).} DP~\cite{Dwork:2006:CNS:2180286.2180305} randomizes aggregate queries over a dataset to prevent membership inference and data reconstruction~\cite{wasserman2010statistical,dong2022gaussian}.
 DP randomization (a.k.a. noise) ensures that the probability of observing a specific result is stable to a change in one datapoint (e.g., if user $x$ is removed or replaced in the dataset, the distribution over results remains similar).
-More formally, a query $Q$ is $(\epsilon, \delta)$-DP if, for any two datasets $D$ and $D'$ that differ by one datapoint, and for any result $S$ we have: $\mathbb{P}(Q(D) \in S) \leq e^\epsilon \mathbb{P}(Q(D') \in S) + \delta$. $\epsilon$ quantifies the privacy loss due to releasing the DP query's result (higher means less privacy), while $\delta$ can be interpreted as a failure probability and is set to a small enough value.
+More formally, a query $Q$ is $(\epsilon, \delta)$-DP if, for any two datasets $D$ and $D'$ that differ by one datapoint, and for any result subset $S$ we have: $\mathbb{P}(Q(D) \in S) \leq e^\epsilon \mathbb{P}(Q(D') \in S) + \delta$. $\epsilon$ quantifies the privacy loss due to releasing the DP query's result (higher means less privacy), while $\delta$ can be interpreted as a failure probability and is set to a small value.